cce-bigdataintro-1160/winter2020-site/2-bash.md

 * In order to execute a script, first make it executable by adding the x permission right to it with `chmod +x <name of script>.sh`
 * Then run it using `./<name of script>.sh`

+1. Use the titanic files to test these scripts!
+2. Write a script that prints the name and number of lines for each of the `.csv` files in the directory /Users/<username>/to_loop/*.csv
-1. Write a script that keeps only the first N number of lines of all files in '/Users/<myusername>/files_to_clean/*.csv'.
-N should be an argument passed before starting the script!
-If other people depend on this being done daily, how can we automate it's daily execution at 8:00AM?
+3. Write a script that takes the first n lines of all files in '/Users/<myusername>/to_clean/*.csv' and creates and output file with their contents. n should be a parameter provided when running the script.

 ### Scheduling commands and scripts with the crontab
 * The crontab is a command scheduler that allows us to run commands on predefined schedules
 * Its widely used for maintenance tasks, like cleaning up directories and backing up data